-Describes the design analysis methodology used in the ASME Boiler and Pressure Vessel Code, 2004 with 2005 and 2006 addenda, Section VIII, Pressure Vessels, Division 2, Alternative Methods, Appendix 4.
-Methods are included for both elastic and elastic-plastic analysis, and for closed-form as well as finite-element analysis methods of calculation, in accordance with the rules of Appendix 4 of the 2004 Code, Section VIII Division 2.
-API has adopted slightly different stress limits from the 2004 ASME Code.
+Methods are in accordance with the rules of Appendix 4 of the ASME Boiler and Pressure Vessel Code, 2004, Section VIII, Division 2.
+API has adopted slightly different stress limits from the ASME Boiler and Pressure Vessel Code, 2004.
 The criteria used assume defect-free, tough, and ductile material behavior.
-Pages: 8
+Pages: 20